-At Oculus Connect 6 today, Facebook showed off two successors to the ‘Half Dome’ varifocal headset it first showed at F8 2018.
+At Oculus Connect 6 today, Facebook showed off two successors to the ‘Half Dome’ varifocal headset it showed in 2018.

-While Half Dome 1 was of course impressive, the space and weight of the varifocal system did not line up with Facebook’s goal for next generation VR to be light and compact (so that it can be worn all day).
-Additionally, Facebook did not comment on the reliability of the mechanical system.
+While Half Dome 1 was of course impressive, the space and weight of the varifocal system did not line up with Facebook’s goal for next generation VR to be light and compact so that it can be worn all day.
+Facebook also did not comment on the reliability of its moving parts.

 Half Dome 2